PDF: Electric Transmission Policies Issue Brief.

 Notably, Order No. 2023 replaces the “first come, first served” approach to generator interconnection with a “first ready, first served” approach, and requires transmission providers to study the impact of proposed interconnections in groups, or “clusters.”
 FERC is now considering proposals from transmission owners to implement Order No. 2023.
 APPA is generally supportive of the reforms in Order No. 2023, particularly the new policies to reduce speculative interconnection requests.

 The Infrastructure Investment and Jobs Act (IIJA)(P.L.
 117-58) included revisions to the federal “backstop” siting provisions of the FPA, which gives FERC authority to site certain transmission lines when state authorities cannot or do not approve them.
-The IIJA also included $2.5 billion to fund a new Department of Energy (DOE) Transmission Facilitation Program that will allow the department to support the development of certain new or upgraded high-voltage transmission lines by either serving as an anchor tenant, providing federal loans for a transmission project, or entering a public-private partnership to build or upgrade certain lines.
+The IIJA also included $2.5 billion to fund a new Department of Energy (DOE) Transmission Facilitation Program to allow the department to support the development of certain new or upgraded high-voltage transmission lines.
 The Inflation Reduction Act (IRA)(P.L.
-117-169) also included several provisions to encourage the development of transmission infrastructure, including funding to build or modify high-voltage transmission lines in certain DOE-designated areas and funding for DOE to issue grants to transmission siting authorities, including states and local governments, for transmission project studies, stakeholder engagement, and costs associated with participation in federal and state regulatory proceedings.
+117-169) included provisions to encourage the development of transmission infrastructure, including funding to build or modify high-voltage transmission lines in certain DOE-designated areas and funding for DOE to issue grants to transmission siting authorities, including states and local governments, for transmission project studies, stakeholder engagement, and costs associated with participation in federal and state regulatory proceedings.
 The IRA also includes funding for DOE to convene stakeholders and conduct analyses related to interregional transmission and offshore transmission development.

-APPA believes that further permitting reform legislation should focus on reforms that increase clarity and certainty in NEPA and other environmental laws to speed up the process for transmission and other energy infrastructure development, rather than changing cost allocation or giving the federal government more authority to site transmission lines.
-Further, APPA believes that FERC and DOE must be given sufficient time to exercise the expanded authorities and funding authorized in recent legislation before additional statutory changes are made.
+APPA believes that permitting reform legislation should focus on reforms that increase clarity and certainty in NEPA and other environmental laws to speed up the process for transmission and other energy infrastructure development rather than changing cost allocation or giving the federal government more authority over public power utilities.
+Further, APPA believes that FERC and DOE should be given sufficient time to exercise the expanded authorities and funding authorized in recent legislation before additional statutory changes are made.

 APPA Contact